 Cardano trading is possible through a regulated online broker such as eToro.
 You can start trading by funding your account a minimum of $200 and staking as little as $25 on Cardano.

-- How can you make money by trading Ethereum Classic?
+How can you make money by trading Cardano?

 You can make profits on Cardano by speculating its future value correctly.
 If your prediction is wrong, you will end up with a loss.